 - Some instructors may opt for alternative assessments (e.g. essays, untimed exams) which would not require exam accommodations.

 - If your instructor is creating online timed exams, please notify your instructor if you will need extended time.
 Instructors are responsible for setting up extended testing time in Pilot.

 ODS is available to instructors and students to consult about unique circumstances.

 Is Paratransit still operational?

 Paratransit is suspended for the remainder of spring and semesters.

 Is the Office of Disability Services (ODS) open?

-Yes, ODS is still open Monday – Friday, 8:30 a.m.–5 p.m.
+Yes, ODS is still operating remotely Monday – Friday, 8:30 a.m.–5 p.m.
 All walk-ins and student appointments will be conducted via phone or Webex until further notice.
 The Test Proctoring Center will not be proctoring exams while remote instruction is in place.
-The PA Station has closed for the remainder spring and summer semesters.
+The PA Station has adjusted operations for Spring 2021.